-The researcher then provided the task list in written form either on a hand-out if we were in the same room or a Google doc if the test was conducted remotely and the individual had a second monitor (see Figures 3 and 4).
+The researcher then introduced the tasks (see Appendix C Script Transition to Tasks), provided the task list in written form either on a hand-out if we were in the same room or a Google doc if the test was conducted remotely and the individual had a second monitor (see Appendix D Task List).
 The researcher re-read the task if requested by the participant.
 The participant spoke out loud as they worked through the tasks while the researcher took notes and timed some of the tasks.
+See Table 4 for how long it took for each participant to complete the timed tasks.